realvizu/NsDepCop/README.md

 ----

 This project was moved from [CodePlex](https://nsdepcop.codeplex.com).
-* Source code and Issues are here in GitHub
+* Source code and Issues are here on GitHub.
 * [Documentation](https://nsdepcop.codeplex.com/documentation) is still at CodePlex.

 ----